alexanderivrii/marco_with_clause_dependencies/README.md

 *marco_on_bce_output*: output of *marco_with_restrictions* when running on benchmarks from *bce*

 *marco_on_lve_output*: output of *marco_with_restrictions* when running on benchmarks from *lve*

+UPDATE: we are running additional experiments on the MUS_Random_Benchmarks suite by Luo, ref. https://github.com/luojie-sklsde/MUS_Random_Benchmarks.
+We would like to thank an (anonymous) reviewer for pointing us to these benchmarks.
+These new results are located in results_NEW.